Mr0grog/editorconfig-textmate/README.md

 Un-tar it and double-click the `editorconfig-textmate.tmplugin` file to install.
 You can also manually drag the `.tmplugin` package into `~/Library/Application Support/TextMate/PlugIns/` in Finder.

+**Note:** the plug-in will be loaded automatically after restarting TextMate.
+It will not be listed in the bundles list, since bundles and plug-ins are different things in TextMate.

 Issues
 ------